wpshopify/docs/shortcodes/wps_products.md

 ## `show_zoom` <span class="attr-type attr-type-pro-only">(Pro only)</span>

 Determines whether to enable product image zooming.
 When enabled, zoom will be triggered on the featured image.
 Only available in [WP Shopify Pro](/getting-started/wp-shopify-pro.md).
-Default: `false`.

 | Possible values |
 | :-------------- |